monsoonmaelstrom/book2/book2.md

 This time I round on him.
 “Shut the fuck up, Alex.
 No one asked for your input, and I don’t need a gods damned running commentary right now!”

-He holds up his hands, stepping back a step as he lets out a sigh.
+He holds up his hands, stepping back half a pace as he lets out a sigh.
 “Fine.
 Be an asshole then.
 Just remember that you’re going to need to apologize to *everyone* when she wakes up,” he mutters.

 “This is your fault, Davy.
 I swear, if she doesn’t wake up…” I don’t finish the thought mostly because I can’t.